dotnet/docs/docs/csharp/whats-new/csharp-version-history.md

 ## C# version 1.2

 C# version 1.2 shipped with Visual Studio 2003.
-It contained a few small fixes to the language.
+It contained a few small enhancements to the language.
 Most notable is that starting with this version, the code generated in a `foreach` loop called <xref:System.IDisposable.Dispose%2A> on an <xref:System.Collections.IEnumerator> when that <xref:System.Collections.IEnumerator> implemented <xref:System.IDisposable>.

 ## C# version 2.0